Hyperkid123/service_portal-api-jsclient/docs/AdminsApi.md

 # **fetchPlansWithPortfolioItemId**
 > [ServicePlan] fetchPlansWithPortfolioItemId(portfolioItemId)

-Fetches all the service plans for a specific portfolio item
+Fetches all the service plans for a specific portfolio item, this requires a connection to the topology service.

 Fetch all service plans for a portfolio item